wp-plugins/google-document-embedder/readme.txt

 Upload the documents to your site using the media upload facility built into WordPress, via FTP, or link to documents on another (public) site.
 Use the Google Doc Embedder button in the Visual editor to build the appropriate shortcode.

 For basic manual instructions, please see the FAQ.
-For advanced usage (including codes not exposed in the editor), see the <a href="http://www.davistribe.org/gde/usage/">web site</a>.
+For advanced usage (including codes not exposed in the editor), see the [web site](http://www.davistribe.org/gde/usage/ "web site").

 Go to "GDE Settings" (under "Settings" in the admin panel) to change defaults, or override individually using the shortcode syntax in the FAQ.